newrelic-experimental/newrelic-snowflake-integration/README.md

 - `SNOWSQL_USER` - your snowflake username (used for logging into the account)
 - `SNOWSQL_PWD` - your snowflake password
 - `SNOWSQL_ROLE` - snowflake role that should be used when querying (must have access to account_usage and information_schema)
-- `SNOWSQL_WAREHOUSE` - the snowflake warehouse you want to connect to

 For example on Mac OS/Linux do `export SNOWSQL_ACCOUNT=ab123.west-europe.azure` On Windows do `set SNOWSQL_ACCOUNT=abc123.west-europe.azure`